It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Winters are mild and peaceful, which is a good time for quiet museum visits or scenic walks, as well as holiday markets, though some restaurants and attractions may operate on reduced hours.

 It’s also wise to check local holidays and event schedules, as these can affect opening times and public transport.
-With a little planning, you’ll find that every season in Monaco offers its own distinct charm, whether you’re chasing sunshine, serenity, or the city’s signature sparkle.
+I’ve learned over the last seven years of visits, very season in Monaco offers its own distinct charm, whether you’re chasing sunshine, serenity, or the city’s signature sparkle.

 How to Get to Monaco